jaco4873/cds-visual-analytics-2025/src/assignment_4/README.md

 #### The Gazette de Lausanne (GDL, 1804-1991)

 For GDL, the results indicate:
-- The earliest periods (1790s-1850s) show minimal face detection (0-3%) which we can reasonable interpret as being mostly false positives despite we adjusted the detection thresholds upwards from the defaults.
+- The earliest periods (1790s-1850s) show minimal face detection (0-3%) which we can interpret as being false positives despite we adjusted the detection thresholds upwards from the defaults.
+The first photo in a newspaper was published in 1848.
-  - We can consider these false positives as we now photography was not used before the last part of the 19th century.
 - No faces detected from 1840s through 1890s
 - A clear emergence starting in the 1900s (13%)
 - Consistent presence in the 1910s-1930s (10-11%)